-Unlike some cities, Idaho Falls isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Idaho Falls are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Idaho Falls is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Idaho Falls is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Idaho Falls who work in office and administrative support (13.73%), sales jobs (11.58%), and management occupations (8.44%).
+There are especially a lot of people living in Idaho Falls who work in office and administrative support (14.06%), sales jobs (10.73%), and management occupations (7.53%).

 Also of interest is that Idaho Falls has more people living here who work in computers and math than 95% of the places in the US.

-The per capita income in Idaho Falls in 2010 was $22,839, which is upper middle income relative to Idaho, and middle income relative to the rest of the US.
-This equates to an annual income of $91,356 for a family of four.
+The per capita income in Idaho Falls in 2010 was $23,005, which is wealthy relative to Idaho, and middle income relative to the rest of the US.
+This equates to an annual income of $92,020 for a family of four.
 However, Idaho Falls contains both very wealthy and poor people as well.

+Idaho Falls is a somewhat ethnically-diverse city.
 The people who call Idaho Falls home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Idaho Falls residents report their race to be White, followed by Native American.
+The greatest number of Idaho Falls residents report their race to be White, followed by Asian.
 Idaho Falls also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 12.54% of the city’s residents.
-Important ancestries of people in Idaho Falls include German, Irish, Danish, and Italian.
+People of Hispanic or Latino origin account for 12.79% of the city’s residents.
+Important ancestries of people in Idaho Falls include German, Irish, Scottish, and Danish.

 The most common language spoken in Idaho Falls is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Spanish and French.